OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Markdown/README.md

 ### Shapes

-The following shapes are rendered when the `BodyPMarkdownBodyPartart` is attached to a content type:
+The following shapes are rendered when the `MarkdownBodyPart` is attached to a content type:

 | Name | Display Type | Default Location | Model Type |
 | ------| ------------ |----------------- | ---------- |